JQH84/Crypto-Savings-Account/README.md

 ## Execution Results

-A quick gif showing the varies screenshots of the contract being executed.
+A quick gif showing the varies screenshots of the contract being executed and they can be found here as well for [higher resolution](https://github.com/JQH84/Crypto-Savings-Account/tree/main/Execution_Results)

 ![Demo](Execution_Results/execution_results.gif)